jmercouris/emacs_logo/README.md

 # emacs_logo
 Emacs logo based on Lisp user group logo.
+PRs are welcome, please see XCF if you wish to modify it further.